This summer, CACR and Wonderlab hosted the "Codemakers and Codebreakers" cybersecurity virtual workshop June 21-25.

 At the start of the course and also throughout the camp we remind students of the ethical issues involved with hacking and explain that the activities in the camp are only authorized to be performed during the camp.
 The camp activities take place within a controlled environment where the students have permission to perform the exercises.
 We explain how cybersecurity professionals go about receiving permission first prior to doing any of these activities in real world environments.

-The camp is taught by experienced cybersecurity and information technology professionals from Indiana University, Bloomington and also University of Illinois.
+The camp is taught by experienced cybersecurity and information technology professionals from Indiana University and the University of Illinois.
 In addition, staff from Wonderlab will be present at all times throughout the camp.
 The Indiana University Center for Applied Cybersecurity Research is responsible for the camp content and has been holding annual cybersecurity camps for high school students since 2016.

 Center for Applied Cybersecurity Research social media channels